mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Test case consisting of a sequence of operations to be executed.

-The structure of each document is as follows:
+The structure of this object is as follows:

 - ``description``: Required string.
 The name of the test.

   This SHOULD describe the purpose of this test (e.g. "insertOne is retried").

-.. _test_runOn:
+.. _test_runOnRequirements:

-- ``runOn``: Optional array of documents.
-List of server version and/or topology requirements for which the tests in this file can be run.
-If specified, these requirements are evaluated independently and in addition to any top-level `runOn`_ requirements.
+- ``runOnRequirements``: Optional array of on or more `runOnRequirement`_ objects.
+List of server version and/or topology requirements for which this test can be run.
+If specified, these requirements are evaluated independently and in addition to any top-level `runOnRequirements`_.
 If no requirements in this array are met, the test runner MUST skip this test.

-  These requirements SHOULD be more restrictive than those specified in the top-level `runOn`_ requirements (if any).
+  These requirements SHOULD be more restrictive than those specified in the top-level `runOnRequirements`_ (if any).
 They SHOULD NOT be more permissive.
   This is advised because both sets of requirements MUST be satisified in order for a test to be executed and more permissive requirements at the test-level could be taken out of context on their own.

-  If set, the array should contain at least one document.
-The structure of each document is defined in `runOnRequirement`_.

 .. _test_skipReason: